Canada–United States border: 21st century

-As a result of the 2001 September 11 attacks, the Canada–U.S. border was shut without any warning, and no goods or people were allowed to cross.
-In the wake of the impromptu border closure, procedures were jointly developed to ensure that commercial traffic could cross the border even if people were restricted from crossing.
-These procedures were later used for a border closure caused by the COVID-19 pandemic in 2020.
+As a result of the 2001 September 11 attacks, the U.S. declared a level 1 alert at its borders, which required intrusive inspections of all crossing vehicles and passengers, resulting in considerable border congestion.
+Canada's Chrétien government worked with the U.S. Bush administration to make the border both more secure and less of an impediment for high-value goods and low-risk travellers; and on December 12, 2001, the Smart Border Declaration was signed.
+The agreement pioneered border innovations that have become common worldwide, such as cargo and passenger preclearance, the Free and Secure Trade (FAST) program, and the NEXUS trusted traveller program.
+The mutual cooperation established by the Smart Border initiative made it easier to restrict border traffic during the COVID-19 pandemic in 2020.

 2020–2021 closure

 In response to the COVID-19 pandemic in Canada and the United States, the governments of Canada and the United States agreed to close the border to "non-essential" travel on March 21, 2020, for an initial period of 30 days.

-The closure has been extended 15 times since then; it expired on July 21, 2021.
-However, in mid-June 2021, the Canadian government announced it will ease some entry requirements for fully vaccinated Canadian nationals, permanent residents, and foreign nationals starting on July 5, 2021.
-In mid-July, the Canadian government announced that fully vaccinated American citizens and permanent residents can visit Canada starting August 9, 2021.
-The American government reopened its land border to fully vaccinated Canadian citizens effective November 8, 2021.
-Provided that COVID cases remain stable and/or decline, fully vaccinated international visitors can enter Canada starting September 7.
-The 2020–21 closure was reportedly the first blanket, long-term closure of the border since the War of 1812.
+The closure was extended 15 times.
+In mid-June 2021, the Canadian government announced it would ease some entry requirements for fully vaccinated Canadian citizens, permanent residents, and foreign nationals starting on July 5.

+The closure finally expired on July 21.
+In mid-July, the Canadian government announced that fully vaccinated American citizens and permanent residents could visit Canada starting August 9.
+The American government reopened its land border to fully vaccinated Canadian citizens effective November 8.
+The 2020–21 closure was reportedly the first long-term blanket closure of the border since the War of 1812.
-Essential travel, as defined by Canadian and US regulations, includes travel for employment or education purposes.
-"Non-essential" travel to Canada, includes travel "for an optional or discretionary purpose, such as tourism, recreation or entertainment."
-The U.S. Department of Homeland Security issued defined non-essential travel to include "tourism purposes (e.g., sightseeing, recreation, gambling, or attending cultural events)" and gave an extensive, non-exhaustive definition of what sorts of travel qualify as essential.

 Business advocacy groups, noting the substantial economic impact of the closure on both sides of the border, called for more nuanced restrictions in place of the blanket ban on non-essential travel.
-The Northern Border Caucus, a group in the US Congress composed of members from border communities, made similar suggestions to the governments of both countries.
+The Northern Border Caucus, a group in the U.S. Congress composed of members from border communities, made similar suggestions to the governments of both countries.
 Beyond the closure itself, US President Donald Trump also initially suggested the idea of deploying United States military personnel near the border with Canada in connection with the pandemic.
 He later abandoned the idea following vocal opposition from Canadian officials.